MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-events-from-power-automate-and-logic-app.md

 ## Stream events from Logic Apps to your eventstream using the Event Hubs endpoint

-The steps to Stream events from Logic Apps to your eventstream using the Event Hubs endpoint is similar to [Stream events from Power Automate to your eventstream using the Event Hubs endpoint](#create-an-eventstream-and-add-the-custom-endpoint-source-in-microsoft-fabric).
-The steps in Logic App (with stateful workflow) are:
+The steps to stream events from Logic Apps to your eventstream using the Event Hubs endpoint is similar to [Stream events from Power Automate to your eventstream using the Event Hubs endpoint](#create-an-eventstream-and-add-a-custom-endpoint-source-in-microsoft-fabric).
+The flow in Logic App (with stateful workflow) are:

 - **Recurrence**.
-- **Execute JavaScript Code**: [Copy the script content](https://github.com/xujxu/flightinfo.pam/blob/main/logicAppScript/flights.info.mocks.js) into this step..
+- **Execute JavaScript Code**: [Copy the script content](https://github.com/xujxu/flightinfo.pam/blob/main/logicAppScript/flights.info.mocks.js) into this step.
 - **Send Event** : Configure the Event Hubs using the **Event Hubs name** and **Connection string** obtained from your Custom endpoint in your eventstream.

    :::image type="content" source="media/stream-events-from-power-automate-and-logic-app/logic-apps.png" alt-text="Screenshot showing how to configure logic apps." lightbox="media/stream-events-from-power-automate-and-logic-app/logic-apps.png" :::